vmware-archive/node-examples/book-service/README.md

 ### Create and Configure a Tanzu GemFire for VMs Service Instance

-1. Use the cf CLI to log in and target your org and space.
+1. Use the cf CLI to log in and target the org and space where the service instance will run.

 1. Create a Tanzu GemFire for VMs service instance that enables TLS encryption.
 For example: